alexandertrefz/essence/packages/website/diagnostics.md

 A Type Argument does not conform to the Protocol its Type Parameter is bound to — either it carries no such bound, or no conforming Namespace is in scope.

+### `interpolation-not-printable`

+A `{ … }` hole in a String Literal holds a value that does not conform to `Printable`, so it has no `toString` to turn it into text.
+Every builtin is Printable, but an `Optional` or a bare structural Union belongs to no Namespace and is not — match it apart first and interpolate each Case, exactly as a `case Nothing { … } case Value { … }` would.

 ### `ambiguous-conformance`